manuel12/motivation-vault/README.md

 **Note:**
 *If any required fields aren't filled or the added data is invalid the form will display validation errors.*

-After submitting the form your resource will appear first on the home page list and on it's own category list(If resource is a motivational speech it will appear on motivational speeches page).
+After submitting the form your resource will appear first on the home page list and on it's own category list (If the resource is a motivational speech it will appear on motivational speeches page).

 ![Display gif clicking Add Resource button, filling and submitting resource form and displaying resource on hoomepage list and detail page](demo/add-resource-demo.gif)